yasmewad/smithy-java/README.md

 > [!NOTE]
 > You can use the `smithy init` [CLI](https://smithy.io/2.0/guides/smithy-cli/index.html) command to create a new
 > Smithy Gradle project.
-The command `smithy init quickstart-gradle`  will create a new basic Smithy Gradle project.
+The command `smithy init --template quickstart-gradle`  will create a new basic Smithy Gradle project.

 Then apply the [`smithy-base`](https://smithy.io/2.0/guides/gradle-plugin/index.html#smithy-gradle-plugins) gradle plugin to your project.